Last Updated on

-Farro is easy and quick to cook, all you need to do is submerge it in cold water, simmer it for 15 to 20 minutes (depending on how you like it) and then drain it.
+Farro is easy and quick to cook, you just submerge 1 cup farro in 3 cups cold water, heat it and simmer it for 15 to 20 minutes (depending on how chewy you like it) and then drain it.
 Done.
 By itself it is, of course, extremely boring (it is a grain after all) but once you flavor it up with other stuff it becomes quite tasty.

-What I did for this recipe was toss the cooked farro with garlic and mushrooms, then I seasoned the mix with salt and pepper and roasted it in the oven under a drizzle of olive oil.
-I mixed some chopped marjoram in to add a fresh spring vibe and then served the dish with a roasted Cornish game hen.
+What I did for this recipe was toss the cooked farro with 2 minced garlic cloves, 4 ounces beech mushrooms and 8 ounces oyster mushrooms, then I seasoned the mix with 1/2 teaspoon kosher salt and 1/4 teaspoon ground pepper and roasted it in the oven under a drizzle of olive oil.
+I mixed 1.5 teaspoons chopped fresh marjoram in to add a fresh spring vibe and then served the dish with a roasted Cornish game hen.
 It was absolutely delicious and when I say that about a grain, trust me that really means something!

 This recipe works great as a side dish with this Roasted Cornish Game Hen with Homemade Seasoning Salt:

 - 2 garlic cloves, minced